frankt716/cse-191-fall23/rec03.md

 Variables are placeholders for individuals.
 To assign a meaning to a well-formed formula in predicate logic, we need to provide a collection of individuals $`\mathcal{D}`$, called the *domain of discourse*, over which variables can range.
+This could be the collection of all natural numbers, CSE 191 students, UB students, etc.

 [^1]: Also known as *first-order logic*.
 [^2]: These are called *well-formed formulas*.